 If you only want to use the bloom itself for your bouquet, it might work as an alternative.

-As an alternative for cherry blossoms, Orchids will more likely work into your wedding bouquet as a great saving!
+As an alternative to cherry blossoms, Orchids will more likely work into your wedding bouquet as a great saving!
 But, for wedding centerpieces, definitely go for silk ones for savings!
 They are also easier to set up!

-Preserved White Roses instead of Gardenias
+Preserved White Roses instead of Gardenias (one of the most unexpected affordable wedding flowers alternative)

 You didn’t see this coming, did you?
 Well, here we are.